Skip to Content

 These are just a few of the many results MJA saw in its administrative separation defense.
 MJA is honored to fight for the careers of servicemembers.

-In our administrative rebuttals and appeals practice, MJA helped numerous service members in 2024 overcome adverse administrative actions they were facing.
+in our administrative rebuttals and appeals practice, MJA helped numerous service members in 2024 overcome adverse administrative actions they were facing.

-In another case, a Specialist in the Army National Guard was threatened with dismissal from an Army school following a formal Army Regulation (AR) 15-6 investigation into alleged use and possession of contraband/nicotine, as prohibited by the military school, in violation of Article 92, UCMJ.
+In another case, a Specialist in the Army National Guard was threatened with dismissal from an Army school following a formal Army Regulation (AR) 15-6 investigation into the alleged use and possession of contraband/nicotine, as prohibited by the military school, in violation of Article 92, UCMJ.
 MJA worked closely with the client and witnesses to avoid such career-ending consequences.
 MJA responded to the false allegations with the proper tone and highlighted key evidence in defense.
 In light of MJA’s rebuttal, the Commander directed that no permanent adverse action be taken against the client.
 The client graduated without any loss of rank or pay and will now be permitted to continue their Honorable service in the Army National Guard

 In other administrative actions, MJA successfully worked to get sexual harassment allegations unsubstantiated, GOMORs rescinded or locally filed, and other adverse actions terminated.